CitizensFoundation/your-priorities-app/webApps/client/docs/src/common/YpServerApi.md

 # YpServerApi

-The `YpServerApi` class extends `YpServerApiBase` and provides methods to interact with a server API.
-It includes methods for user authentication, content management, media handling, and more.
+The `YpServerApi` class extends `YpServerApiBase` and provides methods to interact with the server API for various operations such as user authentication, content management, and more.

 ## Properties